Spatial Reasoning in Multimodal LLMs via CoT Distillation and Monte Carlo Tree Search for Dutch Facade-Element Detection

 This project investigates the potential of state-of-the-art Multimodal Large Language Models (MLLMs) to identify architectural features relevant to energy-efficient building renovation in Dutch residential facades.

-We propose DuTCh SpaCE โ€” a Dual-Teacher Chain-of-Thought Distillation framework combined with Monte Carlo Tree Search (CoMCTS) โ€” to enhance spatial reasoning and reduce hallucinations in zero-shot and few-shot setups.
+We propose DuTCh SpaCE β an Agentic AI Framework combining Dual-Teacher Chain-of-Thought Distillation with Monte Carlo Tree Search (CoMCTS) β enabling AI agents to reason step-by-step, self-correct, and improve spatial predictions in zero-shot and few-shot setups.

 Our evaluation compares reasoning-based and spatially-grounded MLLM architectures, exploring their trade-offs in domain-specific visual tasks.